 If you are in an emergency, or feel that you or someone else is at risk of harm, please contact someone immediately:

 - Call 911 for help right away.
-Speak to your doctor, or go to your nearest hospital emergency room, walk-in clinic or community health centre.
-If your community has a mental health car, you can call 911 to request it.
+Speak to your doctor, or go to your nearest hospital emergency room, Urgent Primary Care Centre (UPCC), walk-in clinic or community health centre.

 - Call 1-800-SUICIDE (1-800-784-2433).
 If you are thinking about ending your life or are concerned about someone who may be, you can call for help any time of day or night, from anywhere across BC.
 It’s a free call.